bloc97/Anime4K/README.md

 ![Comparison](results/Comparisons/Bird_Denoise/Compare.png?raw=true)

 \**Note: Here it is evident that PSNR is not always the best indicator of perceived image quality.
-The waifu2x denoiser looks shaper, but hallucinates many artifacts, especially near the edges.*
+The waifu2x denoiser looks shaper, but hallucinates many artifacts, especially near line edges.*

 ## Real-Time Upscalers Comparison